BOSULIF- bosutinib monohydrate tablet, film coated

 After administration of a single dose of BOSULIF 500 mg with food in patients with CML, bosutinib had a mean apparent volume of distribution ± standard deviation of 6080 ± 1230 L.

 Bosutinib was highly bound to human plasma proteins in vitro (94%) and ex vivo in healthy subjects (96%), and binding was not concentration-dependent.
-Bosutinib is a P-gp substrate and inhibitor in vitro.
-No studies have been conducted with other transporters.

 Bosutinib is primarily metabolized by CYP3A4.
 The major circulating metabolites identified in plasma are oxydechlorinated (M2) bosutinib (19% of parent exposure) and N-desmethylated (M5) bosutinib (25% of parent exposure), with bosutinib N-oxide (M6) as a minor circulating metabolite.
 All the metabolites were deemed inactive.